jmoyers/jmoyers.org/src/content/posts/learning-from-others/index.md

 tags: ["leadership", "training", "sales", "encamp", "growth"]
 ---

-Learning from the best people around you is one of the most underrated growth strategies in business.
+It sounds obvious - but putting yourself in an environment where you can actually learn from the people around you is maybe the most critical part of adjusting your career trajectory.

+I recently came across a random post on LinkedIn about how companies scale revenue teams effectively, and it got me thinking about the incredible learning opportunities I've had this year at Encamp.

 <!--more-->

-I recently came across insights about how companies scale revenue teams effectively, and it got me thinking about the incredible learning opportunities I've had this year at Encamp.

 > "Most startups don't have an AE problem - they have an onboarding problem.
 A
 > bad ramp won't just slow down a rep, it can fundamentally impact your ability
 > to scale effectively."

-This resonates deeply with what I've been experiencing firsthand.
+I love when I find something like this that actually matches my mental model of the problems you face every day when scaling up a revenue organization in a startup.
+It matches the challenge on the engineering and product side as well.
+Encamp is in a niche space - and the average prospective employee is not going to know much about our ICP or target personas (the environmental program champion inside an enterprise).
+Its our job as leaders to build an efficient way to put our customer's shoes on.

 ## Learning from Luke

-Luke has been leading founder-led sales at Encamp, and watching him work has been like getting a masterclass in authentic selling.
+Like almost all startups, we started with founder-led sales at Encamp.
+However, watching Luke work has been like getting a masterclass in authentic selling.
 He doesn't just pitch our product - he genuinely understands our customers' pain points and builds real relationships.
 There's something powerful about a founder who can articulate not just what we do, but why we exist.
 His approach to discovery calls and his ability to connect our mission to real business outcomes has taught me how much storytelling matters in B2B sales.

 ## Learning from Jenny Vance